vnc/conductor/README.md

 	# open conductor/lib/aws-lib/lib/ec2.js
 	# change the date on line 25 to 2010-11-15
-	# if you don't do this, instance tags will not be set or read
+	# if you don't do this, you'll get exceptions

 	# Copy server.default.js
 	$ cp server.default.js server.js